mipengine/mip/README.md

 If code are modified, run `npm install`, `npm run build` to build a mip.js for preview.

 Before adding a pull request, make sure:
-1. Use native javascript
+1. Use Vanilla JS.
 2. Write corresponding unit test, and nail it.
-3. Use simple and clear comments in english
+3. Use simple and clear comments in english.
-4. Pass [Fecs](http://fecs.baidu.com/demo) code style check;
+4. Pass [Fecs](http://fecs.baidu.com/demo) code style check.

 ## License